BluBracket/docs.blubracket.com/content/faq/do-i-need-a-credit-card/index.md

   - src:
 ---

-No credit card is needed to sign up for either the BluBracket Community Edition or free trial.
+No credit card is needed to sign up for either the BluBracket Community Edition or the BluBracket Team Edition free trial.

 [Learn how to sign up here](/intro/getting-started/).